skovy/css-codemod/README.md

 - Any [PostCSS syntax parser and stringifier](https://github.com/postcss/postcss/blob/main/docs/syntax.md) can be added.
 This extends support for additional syntaxes like SASS and LESS.
 - Any [PostCSS plugin](https://github.com/postcss/postcss/blob/main/docs/plugins.md) can be added.
 This allows running any plugin as a one-off transform.
 This can be useful if you want to run a plugin once and remove it from a build tool or convert between syntaxes.
 - Any [PostCSS helpers](https://postcss.org/api/) for working with nodes and the abstract syntax tree can be used to transform CSS arbitrarily to fit your needs.
-- Custom helpers provided by css-codemod to streamline some types of transforms.

 ## Install